 Human Patient Simulators

-ICOM’s Simulation Center will use low-fidelity simulators such as CPR manikins, partial mannikin task trainers and high-fidelity simulators, which are sophisticated, computer-driven, interactive models with pulses, that are able to breathe, talk and seize.
+ICOM’s Simulation Center uses low-fidelity simulators such as CPR manikins, partial mannikin task trainers and high-fidelity simulators, which are sophisticated, computer-driven, interactive models with pulses, that are able to breathe, talk and seize.
 Their pupils can constrict and dilate.

 These patient simulators, Apollo and Lucina from CAE, provide learning opportunities for students as they work within a team to engage in constructed clinical scenarios that are often of a more critical or emergent nature.
 As students assess, diagnose and treat their “patients,” they will employ the TeamStepps program, which optimizes patient outcomes by improving communication and teamwork.